USS Beacon (PG-99)

 USS Beacon (PGM-99/PG-99) was an Asheville-class gunboat in the United States Navy during the Vietnam War.
-She was transferred to the Hellenic Navy where she serves as PG Hormi.
+She was transferred to the Hellenic Navy, where she serves as PG Hormi.

 Construction and career

 Beacon was laid down on 15 July 1968 at Sturgeon Bay, Wisconsin by Peterson Builders, Inc.; launched on 17 May 1969; sponsored by Mrs. William F. Krantz; and commissioned at the Boston Naval Shipyard on 22 November 1969, Lt.
 Larry R. Seaquist in command.

 The gunboat, designed for littoral operations such as those presented by the volatile Cuban situation of the early 1960s, was equipped with combination diesel and gas turbine engines.
 The latter provided bursts of extremely high speed that, when combined with variable-pitch propellers, allowed Beacon and her sisters to perform blockade, surveillance, and patrol missions in confined, coastal waters.

 Ordered to San Diego, to join Coastal Squadron (CosRon) 3, the ship headed south on 4 December.
 Five days later, after stops at Newport, Rhode Island and her namesake city of Beacon, New York, she moored at the Naval Amphibious Base Little Creek.
 There, the gunboat welcomed a number of official visitors on board before departing the Norfolk area on 12 January 1970.
-In company with sister ships USS Surprise and USS Green Bay, the gunboat stopped at Mayport, Florida, and Guantanamo Bay, Cuba, before transiting the Panama Canal on 25 January.
+In company with sister ships USS Surprise and USS Green Bay, the gunboat stopped at Mayport, Florida, and Guantánamo Bay, Cuba, before transiting the Panama Canal on 25 January.
 After stopping for fuel at Rodman in the Canal Zone, she resumed her voyage to California, making another fuel stop at Acapulco, Mexico, before arriving in San Diego on 7 February.
 Joining the other gunboats in CosRon 3, she conducted shakedown training out of San Diego until late June.
 On 29 June, Beacon began a post shakedown availability at the Long Beach Naval Shipyard.

 Following repairs, the gunboat assisted Amphibious Group (PhibGru) 1 in the development of anti-missile boat warfare doctrine.
 These tactics, designed to counter the anti-ship missile threat from Soviet-made fast attack boats, were refined as Beacon conducted gunnery, replenishment, convoy protection, and special warfare exercises through the end of the year.
 Other activities included a plane guard and refueling exercise with the aircraft carrier USS Kitty Hawk on 26 August and a port visit to Monterey, California on 22 October.

 On 1 February 1971, Beacon and her sister ship USS Chehalis, entered Long Beach Naval Shipyard for repairs.
 Both gunboats underwent vibration testing and a regular overhaul until 7 May when they headed back to San Diego.
 Ordered to the east coast, the gunboat departed San Diego, along with Chehalis, Green Bay, and USS Boulder, on 21 June.
 Sailing via Acapulco, the Panama Canal, and Cartagena, Colombia, the gunboats arrived at Norfolk, Virginia on 10 July.